 converges to a tiling and so we have a fixed point for an overlapping substitution $\rho^k$.

-For an expanging overlapping substitution, the above process is almost always possible, given a primitivity condition is satisfied.
-We say an overlapping substitution $(\mathcal{B},\phi,\rho)$ is expanding if for each $P\in\mathcal{B}$, we have
+For an expanding overlapping substitution, the above process is almost always possible, given a primitivity condition is satisfied.
+Here, we say that an overlapping substitution $(\mathcal{B},\phi,\rho)$ is expanding if for each $P\in\mathcal{B}$, we have

 For an expanding overlapping substitution $\rho$, if we can find a $P\in\mathcal{B}$ and an $x\in\mathbb{R}^d$ such that

 and $P+x$ is in the ``interior'' of the right-hand side, then by an standard argument, we can construct a tiling